 5. u-he Hive 2

-This one is actually wavetable synth and seq/arpeggiator plugin at the same time.
-What’s cool about Hive 2 is how stable the timing stays under automation and tempo changes.
+This is a wavetable synth and sequencer/arpeggiator plugin in one.
+Hive 2 by u-he stands out for its stable timing under automation and tempo changes.

-I’ve worked with arpeggiators that drift or hiccup when you automate tempo or switch presets mid-session, but Hive 2’s engine locks patterns perfectly to your DAW clock even when everything around it is moving.
-That reliability matters when you’re building rhythmic parts that need to sit cleanly against drums without timing artifacts.
+I’ve used arpeggiators that drift or hiccup when you automate tempo or switch presets mid-session, but Hive 2 locks patterns to your DAW clock even when everything else is moving.
+That reliability matters when building rhythmic parts that need to sit cleanly against drums without timing artifacts.

-What separates this from basic arp-equipped synths is the per-step parameter control that lets you program ties, rests, accents, and retriggers inside a single pattern cycle.
+What sets this apart from basic arp-equipped synths is per-step parameter control, letting you program ties, rests, accents, and retriggers within a single pattern cycle.
 You’re not just cycling through pitches.

-You’re designing intentional gaps and sustained notes that stay phase-locked with envelopes and modulation.
+You design intentional gaps and sustained notes that stay phase-locked with envelopes and modulation.
 The modulation matrix links directly to arp steps, so filter movement, wavetable position, and envelope times can shift per step without external MIDI editing.
-Great for dance production where arps need to feel animated but stay arrangement-ready.
+This is great for dance production where arps need to feel animated but stay arrangement-ready.

 - Voice-Aware Arpeggiation